Iowa School Counselor Certification

 Additional Assistance

-For more information about how to renew your Iowa School Counselor license, you can contact a specialist at 515-725-2146.
+For more information about how to renew your Iowa School Counselor license, contact Kelly Faga at [email protected] or 515-418-1403.

 Iowa School Counselor Certification Through Reciprocity

-Iowa does not have full reciprocity for out-of-state applicants, however, with institutional recommendations, applicants should be eligible for the Initial Professional Service License, which is valid for to (2) years.
-For more information, visit the Iowa Board of Educational Examiners website.
+Iowa does not have full reciprocity for out-of-state applicants.
+However, with institutional recommendations, applicants should be eligible for the Initial Professional Service License, which is valid for to (2) years.

 • Completed profile, application, and $40 initial payment through the online licensing system